strategineer/personal-website/content/books/2022-04-15/index.md

 ---
-title: "The Pig that Wants to be Eaten"
-authors: "Julian Baggini"
+authors: Julian Baggini
+books/tags:
+- non-fiction
+- philosophy
+- trash
 date: 2022-04-15
+params:
+  isbn13: '9781847081285'
 star_rating: 1
-books/tags:
-  - "non-fiction"
-  - "philosophy"
-  - "trash"
+title: The Pig that Wants to be Eaten
 ---

 The Pig That Wants to Be Eaten offers one hundred philosophical